-- The Merger with Enliven may not be consummated or may not deliver the anticipated benefits we expect. - Certain provisions of the Merger Agreement may discourage third parties from submitting alternative acquisition proposals, including proposals that may be superior to the arrangements contemplated by the Merger Agreement. - The announcement and pendency of the Merger, whether or not consummated, may adversely affect the trading price of our common stock and our business prospects. - The exchange ratio set forth in the Merger Agreement is not adjustable based on the market price of our common stock, so the merger consideration at the closing of the Merger may have a greater or lesser value than at the time the Merger Agreement was signed. - Lawsuits may be filed against us and the members of our board of directors arising out of the proposed merger, which may delay or prevent the proposed Merger. - Failure to consummate the Merger may result in us paying a termination fee to Enliven and could harm our common stock price and our future business and operations. - If we do not successfully consummate the Merger with Enliven, our board of directors may dissolve or liquidate our assets to pursue a dissolution and liquidation.
-In such an event, the amount of cash available for distribution to our stockholders will depend heavily on the timing of such transaction or liquidation. - There can be no guarantees that the Asset Sale will be completed.
-Failure to complete, or unexpected delays in completing, the Asset Sale or any termination of the Asset Purchase Agreement could have an adverse effect on our ability to consummate the Merger and our financial condition and results of operations. - Our decision to discontinue development of tovinontrine and the related reduction in our workforce may not result in the anticipated savings and could disrupt our business. - We have incurred significant losses since our inception, and we expect to incur losses over the next several years. - If the Merger is not completed, we will reconsider our strategic alternatives, including dissolving and liquidating our assets, pursuing another strategic transaction, or operating our business.
-Our future capital requirements depend on many factors, and adequate additional financing may not be available to us on acceptable terms, or at all. - Our limited operating history may make it difficult for you to evaluate the success and operations of our business to date and to assess our future viability or strategy with respect to conducting ongoing operations or liquidations. - Our business and operations have been and may continue to be adversely affected by the ongoing COVID-19 pandemic as may the operations of our suppliers and manufacturers and other third-party service providers. - Clinical drug development involves a lengthy and expensive process, with an uncertain outcome.
-If we decide to pursue any future product development efforts, we may incur additional costs or experience delays in completing, or ultimately be unable to complete, the development and commercialization of any product candidates. - If we decide to pursue any future product development efforts, we expect to face substantial competition, which may result in others discovering, developing or commercializing products before or more successfully than we do. - If we fail to comply with our obligations under our existing license agreements, or under any future intellectual property licenses, or otherwise experience disruptions to our business relationships with our current or any future licensors, we could lose intellectual property rights that are important to our business. - If we are unable to obtain, maintain, enforce and protect patent protection for our technology and any product candidates we may seek to develop or if the scope of the patent protection obtained is not sufficiently broad, our competitors could develop and commercialize technology and products similar or identical to product candidates we may seek to develop, and our ability to successfully develop and commercialize our technology and any product candidates we may seek to develop may be adversely affected.
+- The Merger with Enliven may not be consummated or may not deliver the anticipated benefits we expect; - Certain provisions of the Merger Agreement may discourage third parties from submitting alternative acquisition proposals, including proposals that may be superior to the arrangements contemplated by the Merger Agreement. - The announcement and pendency of the Merger, whether or not consummated, may adversely affect the trading price of our common stock and our business prospects. - The exchange ratio set forth in the Merger Agreement is not adjustable based on the market price of our common stock, so the merger consideration at the closing of the Merger may have a greater or lesser value than at the time the Merger Agreement was signed. - Lawsuits may be filed against us and the members of our board of directors arising out of the proposed merger, which may delay or prevent the proposed Merger. - Failure to consummate the Merger may result in us paying a termination fee to Enliven and could harm our common stock price and our future business and operations. - If we do not successfully consummate the Merger with Enliven, our board of directors may dissolve or liquidate our assets to pursue a dissolution and liquidation.
+In such an event, the amount of cash available for distribution to our stockholders will depend heavily on the timing of such transaction or liquidation. - Our decision to discontinue research and development activities and the related reduction in our workforce may not result in the anticipated savings and could disrupt our business - We have incurred significant losses since our inception, and we expect to incur losses over the next several years. - If the Merger is not completed, we will reconsider our strategic alternatives, including dissolving and liquidating our assets, pursuing another strategic transaction, or operating our business.
+Our future capital requirements depend on many factors, and adequate additional financing may not be available to us on acceptable terms, or at all. - Our limited operating history may make it difficult for you to evaluate the success and operations of our business to date and to assess our future viability or strategy with respect to conducting ongoing operations or liquidations. - Our business and operations have been and may continue to be adversely affected by the ongoing COVID-19 pandemic, as may the operations of our suppliers and manufacturers and other third-party service providers. - Clinical drug development involves a lengthy and expensive process, with an uncertain outcome.
+If we decide to pursue any future product development efforts, we may incur additional costs or experience delays in completing, or ultimately be unable to complete, the development and commercialization of any product candidates. - If we decide to pursue any future product development efforts, we expect to face substantial competition, which may result in others discovering, developing or commercializing products before or more successfully than we do. - If we are unable to obtain, maintain, enforce and protect patent protection for our technology and any product candidates we may seek to develop or if the scope of the patent protection obtained is not sufficiently broad, our competitors could develop and commercialize technology and products similar or identical to product candidates we may seek to develop, and our ability to successfully develop and commercialize our technology and any product candidates we may seek to develop may be adversely affected.